Welcome to Cadabam's Hospitals

 Without adequate support or recognition, individuals internalise a belief that they don’t truly belong—especially in roles where they see few others like them succeeding openly and authentically.

-The Role of Social Media in Reinforcing Self-doubt.
+The Role of Social Media in Reinforcing Self-Doubt.

 Endless feeds showcasing awards, promotions, and “perfect” lives fuel comparison.
 Social media rarely shows setbacks or failures, causing people to view others as effortlessly successful.